hackerb9/vt340test/mediacopy/README.md

 ## Media Copy details & investigations

-Media Copy is how one can take a screenshot from a VT340.
+The Media Copy escape sequence is how one can take a screenshot from a VT340 and save it directly on the host computer.
 It can be of the entire screen or a region.
 Depending upon complexity of the graphics, it can take a long time (~5m) to transmit.

 A script for making screenshots can be found in [mediacopy.sh](../mediacopy/mediacopy.sh).